ragnaag/Data-Science-Final/README.md

 This data was gathered for Tech Money Busters' final project for CS1951a (Spr2020).
-Big Tech Busters is Jacob DiSpirito (jdispiri), Lauren Yang (kyang28), Ragna Agerup (ragerup), and Shira Abramovich (sabramo1).
+Tech Money Busters is Jacob DiSpirito (jdispiri), Lauren Yang (kyang28), Ragna Agerup (ragerup), and Shira Abramovich (sabramo1).

 -------------------------------------------------------------------------------